WengHLL/java-periphery/README.md

 * Builds the native source tar for the current platform.
 * Built native library is stored in a platform specific jar.
 This gets attached to the Maven project as a platform specific jar file.
+* Cross platform MMIO GPIO that doesn't require one off code for each board.
+Only a simple property file is required to map registers.
 * All wrapper classes support AutoCloseable, so you can use the [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html) statement to automatically close and free native resources.
 This prevents hard